Product Model: Xero A1

 Narrowing things down, the Garmin Xero A1 is a smart bow sight for a smart shooter.
 It's almost daunting to think about all it offers, and how it's going to affect the hunter and the archer, but the consensus is it only changes it for the good.

 For the price, we'd say it better be for the good.
 If you're willing to take the time to calibrate the Xero and understand it, you'll shave time and increase your success rates out in the field.

 But, if you already own a Garmin GPS watch or device, and you want the flexibility of dual colored and various size pins in one sight, the Xero A1i might be the smart sight for you.
 It does cost more, but only you can decide if it's worth it.

 Another range finding bow sight might interest you, and we promise it doesn’t cost as much as the Garmin.
 The IQ Sights IQ Define might not be as decked-out as the A1, but it does have range finder tech.
-If your budget is a bit bigger you will probably want to take a look at our review of this rangefinding bow site by Burris.
+If your budget is a bit bigger you will probably want to take a look at our review of this rangefinding bow sight by Burris.

 It can provide soft target distances up to 99 yards on its 2 digit blue LED display.
 It offers angle compensated distances, an integrated sight light, and five .019" fully enclosed fiber optic pins.
 It's cheaper than the Garmin, so it might be right up your alley - only you can decide that - but our review of the IQ Define might help you make the decision.